loopbackio/loopback.io/pages/en/lb3/Application-generator.md

 ### Options

 `--bluemix`
-: Configure the app for deployment to Bluemix.
-With this option, the tool will present   additional prompts for generating Bluemix application artifacts.
+: Configure the app for deployment to IBM Cloud.
+With this option, the tool will present   additional prompts for generating IBM Cloud application artifacts.

 `--explorer`
 : Add Loopback Explorer to the project.
 Default is true.